CodeFX-org/java-9-wtf/_posts/2017-12-01-maven-jaxb2-plugin.md

 Efforts to make it work with a Java 9 specific version were unsuccessful as well.
 Those efforts can be tracked [in this private branch of the Maven JAXB2 Plugin](https://github.com/nicolaiparlog/maven-jaxb2-plugin/tree/java-9).

+**NOTE**: A Java 9 compatible version was released: 0.14.0.
+Huzzah!

 ## API Use

 In an effort to slowly approach the plugin's implementation, particularly regarding the used `EntityResolver` different variants were implemented.